JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7935 days**.

-And here is a just a random fact -  **The nickname for a Japanese businessmen is "Salarymen."**.
+And here is a just a random fact -  **When Kleenex was first introduced to the market in 1924, it was marketed as a make up or cold cream remover**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)